tweakmy/ue4-in-docker/README.md

 #### Do docker-compose
 8) Once the docker build is completed.
 Run docker-compse run
 ````
-$docker-compose run ue4/bin/bash
+$docker-compose run ue4 /bin/bash
 ````
-which will signed you in as user `unreal`
+which will logged in as user `unreal`

 9) Now, you will be in a terminal /UnrealEngine, the following will build the Unreal Engine Editor
 ````